Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Experiments

 \subsection{Comparison to Model-based Online Planning}

-In addition to action repetition, model-based online planning is another approach that allows the RL agent to reduce its observational frequency.
+Model-based online planning is another approach that allows the RL agent to reduce its observational frequency.
 However, it often requires a highly accurate model of the environment and incurs increased model complexity due to the use of the model during control.
-Despite these challenges, comparing SRL to model-based online planning is essential since it is useful when the actor cannot produce long sequences of actions and does not require the hyper-parameter $J$.
-With access to an accurate model of the environment, the agent’s performance might generalize to arbitrary ASL.

 Since SRL incorporates a model of the environment that is learned in parallel, we compare the performance of the SRL actor utilizing the actor-generated action sequences against model-based online planning, where the actor produces only a single action between each simulated state.